marblesit/CircuitBreaker/README.md

 This will use a Hytrix command to execute the method `methodName`.
 The name used for the Hystrix command will be the signature of the method.

+You must also include Spring's AOP configuration (see below)

 ### Options

 There are five options